 Salary Range: $30k-60k per year

 A millwright is the mechanic who installs, maintains, and repairs all industrial machinery in the mine.
-You’ll service everything from hydraulics, pneumatics, gears, shafts, motors, belts, and drilling systems.
+Specifically they service everything from hydraulics, to pneumatics, to drilling systems.
 This job can be very different depending on whether or not it’s performed within a unionized environment.

 Education Requirement: High School Diploma or GED, with various heavy equipment certifications